kimeriance/senla-java-test/README.md

 Application for SENLA Java courses 2019.
-Repository includes Java source codes for each of six tasks.
+Repository includes Java source code for each of six tasks.

 Made by
 V.Krasnikov